 Non-Profit vs. Not-for-Profit Organization

-The terms “non-profit” and “not-for-profit” are often used interchangeably to refer to organizations that do not distribute their profits to shareholders.
-However, both terms refer to different types of organizations that differ in their scope, size, and the activities that they undertake.
+The terms “non-profit organization” or NPOs and “not-for-profit” or NFPs are often used interchangeably to refer to organizations that do not distribute their profits to shareholders.
+However, both terms refer to different types of organizations that differ in their scope, size, and activities.

-Non-profit organizations are large, more organized organizations that focus on a specific social cause, such as religion, education, environmental, research, or a science setting.
-On the contrary, not-for-profit organizations tend to be smaller in size, and they focus on sports, hobbies, or special interests of members.
+Non-profit organizations (NPOs) are often larger, better managed, and organized organizations that focus on a specific social cause, such as religion, education, environment, research, or a science setting.
+On the contrary, not-for-profit organizations (NFPs) tend to be smaller in size and focus on members’ sports, hobbies, or special interests.

 CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: